1845 E Rand Rd Ste 200

 Don't Live With Missing Or Damaged Teeth

 A healthy smile helps you eat, speak, and feel good about the way you look.
 But teeth can change over time.
 You may get a cavity, crack a tooth, lose a filling, or even lose a tooth.
-That is where restorative dentistry can help.
-Restorative dentistry is focused on repairing and rebuilding your teeth so your mouth can work well again.
+That is where Arlington Advanced Dentistry can help.
+Restorative dentistry focuses on repairing and rebuilding your teeth so your mouth can function properly again.

-If you have tooth pain, trouble chewing, a missing tooth, or old dental work that is breaking down, restorative care can often bring comfort and confidence back.
-The goal is simple: fix problems early, protect your natural teeth when possible, and restore your smile in a way that looks and feels natural.
+If you have tooth pain, trouble chewing, a missing tooth, or old dental work that is breaking down, restorative care can often restore comfort and confidence.
+Our goal is to fix problems early, protect your natural teeth when possible, and restore your smile in a way that looks and feels natural.

 What Is Restorative Dentistry?

-Restorative dentistry is the part of dental care that repairs damaged teeth and replaces missing teeth.
-It helps restore the function (how your teeth work) and the appearance (how your smile looks).
-It can also help protect your oral health by stopping small issues from turning into bigger ones.
+Dr. Ryan Springer and Dr. Stevan Orser repair damaged teeth and replace missing teeth.
+We help restore the function (how your teeth work) and the appearance (how your smile looks).
+We also help protect your oral health by preventing small issues from becoming bigger ones.

 • Cavities or tooth decay